SAP/configuration-tools-for-gitops/cmd/coco/generate/readme.md

 |   +-- cluster_2.yaml
 ```

-where we droped the remaining files for brevity.
+where we dropped the remaining files for brevity.